-Ever thought about taking your cat along with you on your next camping trip?
-Camping with your cat can be an excellent bonding experience.
+Ever thought about going camping with a cat before?
+Bringing your cat along on your next camping trip can be an excellent bonding experience.
 Plus, it’s a lot of fun!
-That said, it does require some practice and preparation.
+That said, cat camping does require some practice and preparation.

 (If your cat is new to adventuring, we’d recommend starting with smaller adventures first.
 Make sure your cat is harness and leash trained, and try hiking or visiting local parks before pitching a tent somewhere.
 You’ll need to work up to a big camping adventure!)